webelcomau/EJBvsCDIvsJSF/README.md

 - GlassFish-5 has WELD 3.0.0 (Final) **[CDI 2.0]**
 - Payara41 (Payara 163 Full) has WELD 2.3.5 (Final)

-(Unfortunately, upgrading to latest in WELD in GlassFish-4.1.1 is tricky because of recent dependencies.)
+(Unfortunately, upgrading to latest in WELD in GlassFish-4.1.1 is tricky because of recent dependencies, just install GlassFish5 instead within your NetBeans install, and choose it under Project > Run, it's very easy.)

 #### MOJARRA JSF IMPLEMENTATION VERSION